LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/BotStatusDashboard.md

 The bot status dashboard provides a detailed overview for the most important bot KPIs.
 It features a chronological history of

 different bot states events, such as online and interruptions and provides a calculated uptime for the bot.
-To track the impact of the bot,
+To track the efficiency of the bot,

-the dashboard features an overview for the number of handled conversation in a timeline overview.
+the dashboard features an overview for the number of handled conversation in a timeline graph.
 The dashboard can be accessed by clicking on bot's name (1) as seen in *Figure 1.1*

 <img class="fancyimage" style="width:600px" src="img/botstatusdashboard/bot-status-select.png">